 - 1 block firm tofu (I use a 280g block of Tofoo)

-- 1 tsp honey (plus extra for drizzling)
+- 1 tsp maple syrup (plus extra for drizzling)

 - spring onion or sesame seeds to top (optional)

 - Preheat your oven to 200°C (180°C fan) and line a baking tray with greaseproof paper (I find the tofu tends to stick to tin foil).
 Drizzle the paper with a little olive or rapeseed oil.